JesseGo95/NetApps_Group_8_final/Readme.txt

 		Uses- Flask and Response (from flask library), os, pymongo, gmplot (Google maps api), time, MongoClient (from pymongo library), and BeautifulSoup (from bs4 library)
         GUI.py: works similarly to webserver, just on lesser scale, and doesnt provide a server to view map

-**The Webserver is best ran when database.py is finished running (manually with Ctrl+c) **gps_test.py is set to run whenever the tracer pi boots up.
+**The Webserver is best ran simultaneously with database.py
+****It is not real time; however whenever there is a GET request, it will update **gps_test.py is set to run whenever the tracer pi boots up.

 We had troubles getting the gps module to work, mainly because it took too long to get a fix or to keep that fix.